 China has sentenced prominent human rights lawyer Wang Quanzhang to four and a half years in prison for state subversion.

-Wang, 42, had defended political campaigners and victims of land seizures, as well as followers of the banned spiritual Falun Gong movement, reports the BBC.
+Wang, 42, had defended political campaigners and victims of land seizures, as well as followers of the banned spiritual Falun Gong movement,

 He was one of several lawyers and activists arrested in a 2015 crackdown, and the last to go on trial.